martinkersner/martinkersner.github.io/content/posts/2026-05-26-sandboxing-and-bypassing-permissions.md

 `--dangerously-skip-permissions` allows Claude to execute tasks, run shell commands, and modify files without constantly prompting you for approval.
 Simply put, everything is allowed, and by everything I mean everything.
 It solves approval fatigue and lets agents scale, but with a significant drawback: what if it does something you would never do like `rm -rf /`?
 I am going to discuss the protection mechanism in the Sandbox section.

-You can launch Claude Code with `--dangerously-skip-permissions`, or you can specify the config in `settings.json`.
+You can launch Claude Code with `--dangerously-skip-permissions`, and to supress the safety confirmation prompt you can add the following property in `settings.json`.

 ```json
 {